 Feed him or her (force-feeding).
 This takes all control away from your child, and most children do not respond well to force-feeding or parents taking control of feeding, especially as they get older.

-Label your child “picky.”
+Label your child “Picky Eating.”
 Children live up to expectations.
 If you label your child picky, he or she will be more likely to live up to it.

 - Castle JL and Jacobsen MT